siddhartha-s/ipd/lectures/lec16/README.md

 The optimal number of hash functions k = (m/n) ln 2.
-In that case, then using 4.8 bits per entry gets us a false positive rate of 10%, 9.6 bits per entry gets us a false positive rate of 1%, and so on for ever additional 4.8 bits per entry eliminates 90% of the remaining false positives.
+In that case, then using 4.8 bits per entry gets us a false positive rate of 10%, 9.6 bits per entry gets us a false positive rate of 1%, and so on for every additional 4.8 bits per entry eliminates 90% of the remaining false positives.

 ## A linked list